saatvikn/discord.js/README.md

 ## ⁉ Issues

 ~ If you are having issues with how to get started or installation, then drop an issue in this [repository](https://github.com/Rayne231/discord.js/issues)!

+## 📥 Suggestions

+~ If you have a feature request or want to suggest me something then please go ahead and open an issue in this [repository](https://github.com/Rayne231/discord.js/issues)!